The First Nations Labour Market Strategy (FNLMS) is a distinction-based strategy under the Indigenous Skills and Employment (ISET) Program.

 The Indigenous Skills & Employment Training (ISET) Program is a program for Indigenous people who are looking to improve their job skills and find employment.

 The Saskatchewan Indian Training Assessment Group works with the 33 Labour Force Development Agencies throughout the province that are either Independent First Nations Communities or communities that fall under the authority and delivery structure of a Tribal Council.
-This has become known as the SITAG Network and through this network we collective work to increase employment skills education and training for the First Nations population.
+This has become known as the SITAG Network and through this network we collectively work to increase employment skills education and training for the First Nations population.

 Programs & Services